jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 The SCAndinavian coLLaboration for Olink plasma Protein genetics (SCALLOP) consortium, https://www.olink.com/scallop/, is a collaborative framework for discovery and follow-up of genetic associations with proteins on the Olink Proteomics platform.
 A meta-analysis has been conducted on data Olink CVD1 panel from participating cohorts and consequent contributions have been made on Olink INF panel.
-This document therefore follows closely the SCALLOP/CVD1 analysis plan for the analysis, with highlight of relevant information to facilitate the meta-analysis.
+This document therefore follows closely the SCALLOP/CVD1 analysis plan for the analysis, and in particular highlights relevant information required to facilitate the meta-analysis.

 ## 2. Aims